apache/logging-flume/flume-ng-doc/sphinx/FlumeDeveloperGuide.rst

 two types of sources, pollable and event-driven.
 The runner of pollable source runner invokes a ``process()`` method from the pollable source.
 The ``process()`` method should check for new data and store it in the channel.
-The event driver source needs have its own callback mechanism that captures the new
+The event driven source needs have its own callback mechanism that captures the new
 data:

 .. code-block:: java

   // bar source
-  public class BarSource extends AbstractSource implements Configurable, EventDrivenSource{
+  public class BarSource extends AbstractSource implements Configurable, PollableSource {
     @Override
     public void configure(Context context) {
       some_Param = context.get("some_param", String.class);